Cleveland Browns vs. Arizona Cardinals NFL Week 6 Odds, Plays and Insights - NewsBreak

 - The Cardinals covered the spread in their only game when underdogs by 3 points or more.

-- Arizona's games this year have hit the over on two of five set point totals (40%).
+- Arizona's games this year have gone over the point total two times in five opportunities (40%).

-- When Arizona puts up more than 22.8 points, it is 3-1 against the spread and 4-0 overall.
+- Arizona is 3-1 against the spread and 4-0 overall when the team notches more than 22.8 points.

-- In games that Arizona churns out more than 298.8 yards, the team is 4-1 against the spread and 5-0 overall.
+- In games that Arizona piles up more than 298.8 yards, the team is 4-1 against the spread and 5-0 overall.

 - The Cardinals have turned the ball over five times this season, one more turnover than the Browns have forced (4).